 - 1. Remove the four screws from the vent pipe flange on top the furnace. - 2.
-Remove the internal elbow, vent pipe & gasket. - 3.
-Cut the internal vent pipe 2 1⁄2" from the flange.
-Discard the un-flanged section. - 4.
-Remove the 3" plastic plug (in line with the inducer outlet) and insert it in the space vacated by removal of the internal vent pipe. - 5.
-Install the RF000142 drain coupling with arrow facing up, on the draft inducer outlet. - 6.
-Insert the 2 1⁄2" flanged section of pipe with gasket through the 3" hole and connect to RF000142 drain coupling.
-Secure it with gear clamp provided. - 7.
-Use the four self-tapping screws removed in step 1 to secure flange to cabinet.
+Remove the internal elbow and vent pipe. - 3.
+Cut 2 1/2" from the flange. - 4.
+Remove plastic plug in line with the inducer outlet - 5.
+Install cut end of the flanged section and connect to inducer with rubber coupling supplied with furnace. - 6.
+Install screws removed in step 1, securing the flange to the cabinet.